On the existence of Monge maps for the Gromov-Wasserstein problem: Applications to the inner product and squared distance GW problems

 \subsubsection{Adversarial computation of non-monotone optimal correspondence plans}

-Theorem 4.1.1 of \cite{vayer2020contribution} claims that in the discrete case in dimension 1 with $N=M$ and $a=b=\one_N$, the optimal solution of \cref{eq:QAP} is either the monotone non-decreasing rearrangement $\pimon$ or the monotone non-increasing one $\piantimon$.
+Theorem~3.1 of \cite{titouan2019sliced} claims that in the one-dimensional discrete case with $N=M$ and $a=b=\one_N$, the optimal solution of \cref{eq:QAP} is either the non-decreasing rearrangement $\pimon$ or the non-increasing one $\piantimon$.
 It seems to be the case with high probability empirically when generating random discrete measures.
 While this claim is true for $N=1,2$ and $3$, a counter-example for $N\geq 7$ points has recently been exhibited in \cite{beinert2022assignment}.
-We further propose a procedure to automatically obtain additional counter-examples, demonstrating empirically that such adversarial distributions occupy a non-negligible place in the space of empirical measures.
-We propose to perform a gradient descent over the space of empirical distributions on $\Xx\times\Yy$ using an objective function that favors the strict sub-optimality of the monotone rearrangements; we now detail this procedure.
+We further propose a procedure to automatically obtain additional counter-examples, demonstrating empirically that such adversarial measures occupy a non-negligible place in the space of discrete measures.
+We propose to perform a gradient descent over the space of discrete measures on $\Xx\times\Yy$ using an objective function that favors the strict sub-optimality of the monotone rearrangements.
+Let us now detail this procedure.